EduPonz/easynmea/docs/index.rst

    rst/api_reference/api_reference
    rst/developer_documentation/developer_documentation

-*GNSS Interface* is an open source, free-to-use cross-platform `C++` library to retrieve **Global Navigation Satellite System** (`GNSS <https://en.wikipedia.org/wiki/Satellite_navigation>`_) information from GNSS modules which communicate with `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ over serial.
+*OpenNMEA* is an open source, free-to-use cross-platform `C++` library to retrieve **Global Navigation Satellite System** (`GNSS <https://en.wikipedia.org/wiki/Satellite_navigation>`_) information from GNSS modules which communicate with `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ over serial.
 It can retrieve GNSS data from any GNSS device sending `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ sentences using serial communication.

-*GNSS Interface* provides a lightweight and easy-to-use API with which applications can wait until data of any of the supported `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ sentences is received, and then retrieve it in an understandable manner without the need of knowing the inner details of the `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ protocol.
+*OpenNMEA* provides a lightweight and easy-to-use API with which applications can wait until data of any of the supported `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ sentences is received, and then retrieve it in an understandable manner without the need of knowing the inner details of the `NMEA 0183 <https://www.nmea.org/content/STANDARDS/NMEA_0183_Standard>`_ protocol.

-The source code is hosted on `GitHub <https://github.com/EduPonz/gnss_interface>`_, check it out!
+The source code is hosted on `GitHub <https://github.com/EduPonz/opennmea>`_, check it out!